All Episodes

 For example, sex education now isn't really about preventing pregnancy.

-It should be relatively easy to do uh after uh yeah, almost uh forty years of Roe v.
+It should be relatively easy to do after almost 40 years of Roe v.
+Wade and contraception teaching in schools and all the rest of it.

 It's beyond that.

-There's also an idea that somehow uh which I think is true, that we have accepted the idea that uh people should be able to have sexual pleasure uh earlier and earlier and earlier, uh but at the same time the uh the uh the the adult responsibilities uh come later and later and later.
+There's also an idea that somehow, which I think is true, that we have accepted the idea that people should be able to have sexual pleasure earlier and earlier and earlier.

-I think the thinking behind that is is almost like sex is a distraction for the left.
+And I think that is, I think the thinking behind that is, is almost like sex as a distraction for the left.

 In the same sense, they want you to be able to do that, but they don't want you to suffer the economic consequences of those choices.

-No, that's uh that's certainly true.
+No, that's certainly true.

-Jim's in uh Pittsburgh.
+Jim's in Pittsburgh.

 Thank you for your call, Jim.

-Let's quickly go to Cliff, as I mentioned in Austin, Texas.
+Let's quickly go to Cliff, as I mentioned, in Austin, Texas.

-Cliff, you're live on the Rush Limbaugh show.
+Cliff, you're live on the Rush Limbaugh Show.

 Hello, Mark.

-That's a that's a very good good point, Cliff.
+That's a very good point, Cliff.

 We will talk about that momentarily.